Jankyneering/mu-cell/README.md

 µCell builds on the work of several open-source projects and contributors in the SDR and TETRA experimentation communities :

 - Tatu Peltola ([tejeez](https://github.com/tejeez/))
-Designer of the [SXCeiver](https://github.com/tejeez/sxxcvr) hardware, which provided early inspiration for compact SX1255-based SDR radio hardware.
+Designer of the [SXCeiver](https://github.com/tejeez/sxxcvr) hardware, which provided early inspiration for compact SX1255-based SDR radio hardware, and amazing insights for component selection and design.

 - Wouter Bokslag ([Midnight Blue](https://github.com/MidnightBlueLabs/)) and contributors
 Author of the [TETRA-bluestation](https://github.com/MidnightBlueLabs/tetra-bluestation-) project, which implements an open TETRA base station stack.